Orville’s First Flight

-Oriole (with suitcase) I’m ready to migrate!
-Got my suitcase of energy food here.
+Oriole (with suitcase) Here I am ready to migrate!
+Got a suitcase full of energy food.

 Wood Thrush Orville, you can’t carry that!
+It’s too heavy.
 Besides, our fuel is body fat.

 Oriole Oh!
 Well, I’ll be fine then.
 I’ve been eating so much I’ve doubled my weight!

-Wood Thrush And remember to fly by night and rest by day when you can see to find food.
+Wood Thrush Now remember to fly by night and rest by day when you can see to find food.